nyttikord/gokord/README.md

 section of the project wiki.
 -->

 ## Contributing
 Contributions are very welcomed, however please follow the below guidelines.

 - First open an issue describing the bug or enhancement so it can be discussed.
 - Try to match current naming conventions as closely as possible.
 - This package is intended to be a low level direct mapping of the Discord API, so please avoid adding enhancements outside of that scope without first discussing it.
 - Create a Pull Request with your changes against the main branch.

+Check [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 ## List of Discord APIs

 See [this chart](https://abal.moe/Discord/Libraries.html) for a feature comparison and list of other Discord API libraries.

-## Special Thanks

-[Chris Rhodes](https://github.com/iopred) - For the DiscordGo logo and tons of PRs.